NCAA Rulebook 2022-24

 - SHORTAGE OF TIME: If there is not enough time to complete the full twenty (20) minute third period, the following is to occur: (1) eliminate the ice cut, (2) the remaining ice time is to be halved and that will be the third period's length.
 Coaches have no options on the above.

-- GAMES ENDING IN A TIE: In the event that the score is tied at the end of regulation time, a five-minute, four-on-four sudden death overtime shall be played.
+- GAMES ENDING IN A TIE: In the event that the score is tied at the end of regulation time, a five-minute, three-on-three sudden death overtime shall be played.
 Goaltenders shall switch ends of the ice for this overtime period.
 If the game remains tied at the end of the five-minute overtime, the teams shall proceed to a three (3) player shoot-out.
 Each team shall designate three (3) players, who will participate in a shoot-out.
 The home team has the choice to shoot first or last.
 The shoot-out shall begin by attempting to score on a breakaway.
 Both teams will alternate until all six players have had an opportunity to score.
 If neither team scores, or if the score remains tied, after all six players have had their attempt, the teams shall proceed to a single player, sudden-death shoot-out.
 No player may shoot twice until all players on the team, with the exception of goaltenders, have shot once.
 The team with the highest number of goals scored at the end of the sudden death round shall be declared the winner.
 The score shall be reported with one goal added to the winning team's end of regulation score.

 [Note that if after regulation time the game is tied, both teams shall be awarded one point for the tie.
 The team which wins the "overtime shoot-out" will be awarded with a bonus point in the standings.]